themattwilliams/website/blog/mcp.md

 ## Should you use MCP today?

-We're hopeful to see MCP and other emerging protcols continue to mature as they're more widely adopted.
+We're hopeful to see MCP and other emerging protocols continue to mature as they're more widely adopted.

-And all things considered, if you're a developer working on AI agent infrastructure, MCP is promising.
+All things considered, if you're a developer working on AI agent infrastructure, MCP is promising.

-As with any emerging technology, spec, or protocol, it’s important to treat it with an **experimental** mindset.
+As with any emerging technological development, it’s important to treat it with an **experimental** mindset.

 MCP is still evolving, security practices are immature, and real-world value is still being proven